noTolikIsHere/RefreshRateChanger/README.md

 # RefreshRateChanger
 Simple util that detects wheather you laptop is plugged/unplugged and reduces/increases your screen refresh rate and brightness and notifies you about it.

 <img width="317" height="142" alt="image" src="https://github.com/user-attachments/assets/d6a7eb95-cbc8-4a55-b66b-7963616ec807" />

-No config right now, you have to manually edit code: change these values:
+No config is presented right now, you have to manually edit code: change these values:

 - byte pluggedBrightness = 100; //brightness when plugged in
 - byte unpluggedBrightness = 70; //brightness when not plugged in